-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (5) Measurable leadership actions to improve inclusion, retention, and trust within the JAGC. - (6) Development and/or routine utilization of processes that result in self-assessment, learning, and/or process improvement. - (7) Significant contributions to recruiting efforts.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (4) Successful performance in a position above current paygrade, to include Acting in a billet for more than six months. - (5) Measurable leadership actions to improve retention, inclusion, and trust within the JAGC. - (6) Initiation and/or routine utilization of processes that result in self-assessment, learning, and/or process improvement. - (7) Significant contributions to recruiting efforts.